If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 Despite these questionable gigs, Zeerk is often less competitive than Fiverr, so it could be a good alternative.

-Appen advertises that users will find jobs they love and help to solve big problems to help shape the future.
-The list of microtasks on this site range from a basic survey to ongoing projects that could last for weeks or months.
+Appen, one of the largest and most popular microtask websites, advertises that users will find jobs they love and help to solve big problems to shape the future.
+The list of microtasks on this site ranges from a basic survey to ongoing projects that could last for weeks or months.

 Appen does look for a variety of skills.
 This can range from regular social media users to holders of a linguistics degree.
 Available opportunities may include search media evaluation, translation jobs, social media evaluation, transcription jobs, data collection and linguistics specialties.